Use YAML anchoring with multi-file configuration for modular, reusable configurations.

 # <<: *user_readonly # OR use readonly settings

-Extending Anchors
+Extending Anchors link

 You can also extend an anchor and add/override specific fields: